marciska/pba-marciska/task7/README.md

 ## Setting Up

-Pleae look at the following document for environment setup, creating branch, and making pull request.
+Please look at the following document for environment setup, creating branch, and making pull request.

 - [How to Submit the Assignment](../doc/submit.md)